 At 3:12 p.m., the tower cleared flight 6289 to take off on runway 02, and the crew acknowledged.
 Captain Benaouicha delegated responsibility for the takeoff to First Officer Yousfi, who would be the pilot flying for the leg to Ghardaïa.

 “Come on, let’s go.
 Let’s take off,” Benaouicha said.

 Yousfi pushed the throttles to takeoff power and the plane rumbled off down the runway.

 “You have 90, 100 [knots],” Benaouicha said, calling out their airspeed.

 Seconds later, he called out, “V1, rotate.”
 They were now past the point at which the takeoff could be aborted.
 In response to the command to rotate, First Officer Yousfi pulled back on the controls, and the 737 lifted off the runway.

 “Gear up,” she ordered.

-At this point she needed to immediately initiate the engine failure on takeoff procedure, which all pilots should have memorized: reduce the pitch angle to maintain V2 (rotation speed), raise the landing gear, increase thrust on the remaining engine, and use the rudder to counter the yaw.
-But before she could do any of these things — before either pilot had even identified the left engine as the source of the problem — the captain said, “Let go, let go!”
+At this point she needed to immediately initiate the engine failure on takeoff procedure, which all pilots should have memorized: reduce the pitch angle to maintain V2 (takeoff safety speed), raise the landing gear, increase thrust on the remaining engine, and use the rudder to counter the yaw.
+But before she could do any of these things — before either pilot had even identified the left engine as the source of the problem — Captain Benaouciha said, “Let go, let go!”
 Having realized that an emergency was occurring, it seemed that he wanted to take control of the airplane.